Agyenim Boateng: Achievements

-In 1973 he became a Reginald H. Smith Fellow, selected with 2000 other U.S. law school graduates to work as community Lawyers across the U.S. for various legal aid societies.
+In 1973, he became a Reginald H. Smith Fellow, selected with 2000 other U.S. law school graduates to work as community lawyers across the U.S. for various legal aid societies.

-He was a member of the U.S. Ghanaian diasporans who went to Ghana in 2005 to lobby Ghana Parliament for the passage of Representative of the People's Amendment Act 699' (ROPAA) which gave the right of Ghana diasporas to vote in Ghana's general elections and referendums from their places of residences, in 2005.
-In Dec 17 2008 he and five other plaintiffs from U.S successfully sued and won, at Accra High Court of Human Rights against the Electoral Commission of Ghana the right of Ghana diaspora to vote in 2020 general elections.
-He also drafted the necessary Regulations (Constitutional Instrument) for its implementation by the National Electoral Commission of Ghana (NEC) which failed to implement them.
+He was a member of the U.S. Ghanaian diasporans who went to Ghana in 2005 to lobby the Ghana Parliament for the passage of Representative of the People's Amendment Act 699' (ROPAA), which gave the right of Ghana diasporas to vote in Ghana's general elections and referendums from their places of residence.
+On December 17, 2008, he and five other plaintiffs from the U.S. successfully sued and won at the Accra High Court of Human Rights against the Electoral Commission of Ghana for the right of the Ghanaian diaspora to vote in the 2020 general elections.
+He also drafted the necessary regulations (constitutional instruments) for implementation by the National Electoral Commission of Ghana (NEC), which failed to implement them.

-Agyenim Boateng is now in private practice serving as legal and policy analyst consultant at his office in Lexington, Kentucky.
+Agyenim Boateng is now in private practice, serving as a legal and policy analyst consultant at his office in Lexington, Kentucky.